Frequently Asked Questions

 Is there any rate limit on using the service?

 Just keep in mind that we have limited resources.
-When you overuse the system, someone else cannot use the system.
+When you overuse the system, no one else can use it.

 Why is there no API?

-We do not have the resources to handle high volumes of requests via API.
-Applying rate limit by authentication added to the complication and is not our priority.
+We do not have the resources to handle high volumes of API requests.
+Applying a rate limit by authentication added to the complication, and is not our priority.

 Why are the datasets not available for downloading?

 We regularly update the data, not simply adding new documents.
-We revise our algorithms to improve the data analysed throughout the system.
+We revise our algorithms to improve the data analysis throughout the system.
 Once again, we do not have sufficient resources to make all versions available.
-Furthermore, we do not wish to create havoc by distributing unversioned data, whose roots cannot be traced back.
+Furthermore, we do not wish to wreak havoc by distributing unversioned data whose origins cannot be traced.

 We aim to release curated versions.
-However, instead of randomly releasing them, we plan to release them through peer-review publications, as the data are independently reviewed before release.
+However, instead of randomly releasing them, we plan to release them through peer-reviewed publications, as the data are independently reviewed before release.